 The best way for someone to view your portfolio is always going to be on a big, beautiful widescreen monitor.
 But you can’t guarantee that’s what will happen.

-These days, it’s increasingly likely that potential clients and employers will be viewing your site on mobile.
+These days, it’s increasingly likely that potential clients and employers will be viewing your portfolio site on mobile devices.
 So you need to make sure it’s not going to look awful on a small screen.

 Most importantly, can you view the images properly, or do they reduce down to tiny, formless thumbnails?
 If the answer to that question is yes, then your site is not fit for purpose.